input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-09-05.md

 *   [MLabs](https://x.com/MLabs10/status/1963523921434583342) launched [feeswap.io](//feeswap.io), a platform that allows users to pay transaction fees in any Cardano native token (CNT)

-*   The [Cardano Foundation](https://x.com/Cardano_CF/status/1961344507620069740) has rebuilt the developer portal, adding new guides, demos, and resources
+*   The [Cardano Foundation](https://x.com/Cardano_CF/status/1961344507620069740) has rebuilt the Developer Portal, adding new guides, demos, and resources

-*   [World Mobile Chain’s](https://x.com/wmchain/status/1963240798516039949) $WMTX token has started trading on KrakenFX.
+*   [World Mobile Chain’s](https://x.com/wmchain/status/1963240798516039949) $WMTX token has started trading on KrakenFX

 *   [Tokeo](https://x.com/Tokeo_io/status/1962709249798349186) completed milestone 4 of their Catalyst-funded project CardanoKit, which is now in beta